-You must meet the GCSE entry requirements, unless it is more than 5 years since you took your GCSEs and you also have 2 years’ experience working in health and social care
+You must meet the GCSE entry requirements in full, unless it is more than 5 years since you took your GCSEs and you also have 2 years’ experience working in health and social care.

 Graduate Entry Requirements: Bachelor degree minimum 2:1 or Masters or PhD.

 International students: We can only accept applications from those considered as home fee status.

 Other qualifications are considered – learn more about entry requirements

 Due to the large number of applications for the Bachelor of Nursing programme, shortlisting takes place prior to candidates being invited to attend for a face to face interview.
 Shortlisting is based on consideration of your:

 Both within your personal statement and at interview, we are looking for evidence of the following:

 A clear understanding of the University of Birmingham Bachelor of Nursing programme